wangfowen/owenwangdotcom/_posts/2014-01-23-learning-about-learning.md

 Since the methodology got revised, I applied it back to academics.
 That is, instead of cramming, doing a bit every day and analyzing where I have to improve.
 With time spent reflecting on the material, many of the previous courses I'd taken began connecting together in my mind.
-It's as if someone crafted what we learned into a curriculum or something.
+It's as if there was actually a purpose to all our courses, like someone crafted what we learned into a curriculum or something.

 __Now, learning is doing things habitually in manageable steps and reflecting on how to improve along the way.
 I do it for the sake of learning.__